This is a snippet of JavaScript that would allow you to easily retrieve all “set” values from a FusionCharts data-XML in form of an Array.

 How to use this script?

-Depending upon the type of the source XML (single-series or multi-series,) the function will return a single-dimension or two-dimensional Array containing the values of all elements.
+Depending upon the type of the source XML (single-series or multi-series,) the function will return a single-dimension or two-dimensional Array containing the values of all set

 Sample Implementation Snippets